-This chapter discusses External Compute - one of Stardog’s features for pushing heavy workloads to compute platforms like Databricks.
+This chapter discusses External Compute - one of Stardog’s features for pushing heavy workloads to compute platforms like Databricks and EMR Serverless.
 This page primarily discusses what is external compute, how it works, and what are the supported operations.
 See the Chapter Contents for a short description of what else is included in this chapter.

 Stardog supports operations where the workload can be pushed to external compute platforms.